 Some things to look out for…

 Pronouns are the words you use to replace proper nouns.
-When addressing your audience, first-person pronouns are more informal (“you”, “your”) while third-person comes off formal (“customers”, “clients”).
-The same applies when talking about your own business – “we”, “us” versus “Halstead Media Group”.
+When addressing your audience, first-person pronouns are more informal (“you,” “your”) while third person comes off formal (“customers,” “clients”).
+The same applies when talking about your own business — “we” and “us” versus “Halstead Media Group.”
 In order to maintain a consistent tone of voice, select your pronouns and stick to them.
-If you are constantly flip-flopping from first- to third-person, it will come off sloppy.
+If you are constantly flip-flopping from first to third person, it will come off as sloppy.

-Jargon is the vocabulary associated with your particular industry or field.
-This would be terms like “litigation” for law practices or “B2B” for marketing.
+Jargon is the vocabulary associated with a particular industry or field.
+This would be terms like “litigation” for law practices, “B2B” for marketing, or even “hardscape” for content geared toward homeowners who have never undertaken a design/build project before.
 Jargon is a great tool to make it clear you are experienced and trained in your trade, bolstering potential customers’ trust in you.
-But only use field-specific jargon if you’re sure your readers will be able to understand.
+But only use field-specific jargon if you’re sure your readers will be able to understand what you’re saying.
 Potential clients will be overwhelmed if your content contains too much jargon they don’t get.
 Strike a balance of helpful jargon and universal vocabulary.

 These can be really helpful in establishing an informal brand voice that’s inviting and friendly.
 But, as with jargon, use colloquialisms in moderation; your readers can get bogged down (another colloquialism) with all the slang and lose the message or selling point behind your content.
 Also, if you’re going to use a colloquialism, make sure you’re using the right one in the right way.
-People often mix up ones like “pique one’s interest”, saying the incorrect “peek one’s interest”.
+People often mix up ones like “pique one’s interest” and instead say the incorrect “peek one’s interest.”
 If someone catches a mistake like this after it’s been published, you’ll lose credibility in the eyes of your audience.

 Purposeful Mistakes and Misspellings (*gasp*)